Joseph-Enkaoua/Darkly/XSS Breach on feedbacks page/Ressources/README.md

 ## How to exploit the breach / Why is it a problem

+**Important distinction**: Simply modifying HTML in your browser's developer tools only affects your own view - it doesn't impact other users.
+The critical difference with XSS is that the malicious code gets **submitted to the server** through the form and then **rendered back** in the response.

+In this vulnerability:

+1. An attacker submits malicious HTML/JavaScript through the feedback form
+2. The server processes the form submission and includes the malicious content in the response
+3. The malicious code is rendered as HTML without proper sanitization
+4. The JavaScript executes in the attacker's browser when the page reloads

+This demonstrates that the server doesn't properly sanitize user input before displaying it.
+While in this specific case the XSS executes in the attacker's own browser (self-XSS), the same vulnerability could be exploited to affect other users if the feedbacks were stored and displayed to all visitors, or if the malicious payload was reflected in a way that other users could access it.

 Cross-Site Scripting (XSS) vulnerabilities can lead to:

 - **Session hijacking**: Stealing user session cookies and authentication tokens